Diego Gutiérrez (soccer, born 1997)

-Diego Nicolás Gutiérrez Zúñiga (born February 18, 1997) is a Canadian professional soccer player who plays as a midfielder for Cavalry FC in the Canadian Premier League.
+Diego Nicolás Gutiérrez Zúñiga (born February 18, 1997) is a Canadian professional soccer player who plays for Atlético Ottawa in the Canadian Premier League.

 Early life

 Gutiérrez was born to Chilean parents in Greenfield Park, Quebec in Canada and moved to Santiago in Chile when he was three years old.
 He began playing soccer at age five in the Colo-Colo academy.
 Afterwards, he joined the youth setup of Palestino.

 Club career

 On November 6, 2015, Gutiérrez made his senior league debut for Palestino against Deportes Antofagasta.
 He departed the club in March 2019.

 In March 2019, Gutiérrez signed a deal with Canadian Premier League club Valour FC.
 After the season, the club exercised his option for the 2020 season.

 In March 2021, Gutiérrez returned to Chile, signing with Primera B side Barnechea.

 In December 2021, Gutiérrez returned for a second spell at Valour FC for the 2022 season.
 He was named the league's Player of the Month in April 2023.
 After not scoring in his first three seasons with Valour (across both stints), he netted four goals in the 2023 season.
 After the 2023 season, he chose to depart the club, after declining an extension offer.

 In January 2024, he signed with Cavalry FC on a two-year contract, with an option for 2026.
+Gutierrez's option for the 2026 season would not be exercised by the club.

+In February 2026, he signed with Cambodian Premier League club Phnom Penh Crown.
+He moved back to Canada and joined Atlético Ottawa on a deal through the 2026 Canadian Premier League season, with an option for 2027.